cprieststephens/cruise-ships-gui/README.md

 - Users can create a series of ports via an HTML form.
 - The ship can set sail and dock at different ports.
 - Information about the current port and next port is updated in the browser as the ship moves.
-- The "Add" button is disabled when the "Set Sail!" button is clicked for the first time.
-- The "Set Sail!" button is disabled whilst the ship is moving between ports.
+- The "Add" and "Set Sail!" buttons are disabled whilst the ship is moving between ports.

 ## Getting started